/ / / A Secret Revealed \ \ \

 "Thank you, Bilbo Baggins," Calia said.
 "Everything the dwarves have been saying about you is true; you are an utterly good hobbit."

-"I appreciate that," Bilbo said and took a sip of his tea but he couldn't tell how it tasted or if it had gone cold.
+"I appreciate that," Bilbo said and took a sip of his tea but he could not tell how it tasted or if it had gone cold.

 "I should leave you.
-I really never meant to hurt you."
+I truly never meant to hurt you."

-"You didn't," Bilbo said.
+"You did not," Bilbo said.
 "Thorin and I had no agreement or anything of the sort."

 "But you like him."